Wendy Bellion

 Biography

 Professor Wendy Bellion (Ph.D.
-Northwestern University) teaches American art history and material culture studies.
-She is also director of the university's Center for Material Culture Studies.
-Professor Bellion's scholarship takes an interdisciplinary approach to American visual and material culture, focusing on the late colonial and early national United States and exploring American art within the cultural geographies of the British Atlantic world and early modern Americas.
+Northwestern University) teaches North American art history.
+Professor Bellion's scholarship takes an interdisciplinary approach to American visual and material culture, focusing on the eighteenth and nineteenth-century United States and exploring American art within the cultural geographies of the British Atlantic world and early modern Americas.
+She has served as the Terra Foundation of American Art Visiting Professor in Paris, and she has held research fellowships with the Center for Advanced Study in the Visual Arts, Henry Luce Foundation/ACLS, National Endowment for the Humanities, and the Omohundro Institute of Early American History and Culture.